proper-testing/proper-testing.github.io/README.md

     sub-directory will be the value of the 'Summary' attribute of that directory's index page.
-*   EDoc-generated documentation must be copied manually to 'resources/doc' periodically, by running 'make update_proper_docs' on a system that has a recent version of EDoc.
+*   EDoc-generated documentation must be copied manually to 'resources/doc' periodically, by running 'make update_docs' on a system that has a recent version of EDoc.
 *   Other resources (images, stylesheets, pdfs etc.) can be found in the 'resources' directory.